Venezuela’s Maduro says two Americans captured in failed invasion attempt

 The senior opposition official said he had “high certainty” that the two Americans had indeed been captured.
 Guaidó released a statement Monday demanding that Maduro “respect” the human rights of individuals “captured in the last hours.”
 He did not specifically mention the arrest of Americans.

-Goudreau deployed to Iraq with Berry and Denman in 2010, according to an active duty soldier who served with all three of them in 10th Special Forces Group, but did not deploy with them.
+Goudreau deployed to Iraq with Berry and Denman in 2010, according to an active-duty soldier who served with all three of them in 10th Special Forces Group but did not deploy with them.
 He spoke on the condition of anonymity because of the sensitivity of the issue.

 While the 10th Group is headquartered in Colorado, the men served in its selective company, Charlie, within the Germany-based 1st Battalion, the soldier said.
-The company is responsible for direct-action counterterror missions with responsibility throughout Europe but has deployed many times to Iraq and Afghanistan.
+The company is responsible for direct-action counterterrorism missions with responsibility throughout Europe, but has deployed many times to Iraq and Afghanistan.

+A woman who said she was a cousin of Berry said she had not heard about his capture.
+A voice message left for Denman’s listed number was not returned.
 Goudreau’s and Berry’s apparent involvement in the failed operation didn’t shock many Green Berets who knew them, the soldier said, but it was surprising that Denman, an easygoing type, took part.

 The biggest surprise in the Green Beret community, the soldier said, was that anyone could be so confident in the mission.

-Maduro offered a folksy account of the capture, claiming patriotic fisherman aided in operation against the “terrorists.”
-Maduro called Goudreau a “liar” and called out the U.S. government for its silence: “The U.S. government still has not said a word about the terrorist incursion.”
+Maduro offered a folksy account of the capture, claiming that patriotic fishermen aided the operation against the “terrorists.”
+Maduro called Goudreau a “liar” and called out Washington for its silence: “The U.S. government still has not said a word about the terrorist incursion.”

 One person familiar with events supplied The Post with photos allegedly taken by Maduro’s forces that appeared to show one of the captured Americans shirtless and lying on pavement, his arms tied behind his back.

-Diosdado Cabello, a senior Maduro government official, tweeted a video that allegedly shows one of the Venezuelan men arrested on Monday in Chuao, on the Caribbean coast.
+Diosdado Cabello, a senior Maduro government official, tweeted a video that allegedly shows one of the Venezuelan men arrested Monday in Chuao, on the Caribbean coast.
 The man, identified as Adolfo Baduel, the son of a jailed military officer, responds to a uniformed interrogator in the back of a van.
 His hands are tied behind his back.

-“They say that they work with advisers of the President of the United States,” Baudel says.
+“They say that they work with advisers of the president of the United States,” Baduel says.

-“Who is the President of the United States?” the interrogator asks.
+“Who is the president of the United States?” the interrogator asks.

 “Donald Trump,” Baduel answers.